Table of Contents

 Virtual and Augmented Reality

 Augmented reality technologies provide an opportunity to study, inspect, “try on” and test a product online almost the same way it happens in real life.
 For example, Amazon uses augmented reality technology to reduce the percentage of return on goods purchased online.
 Today, the problem of returns is one of the most serious in online retail.
 On average, online shoppers return a quarter of all purchased items.
 For offline retail, this index is 8%.
 Solutions developed on the basis of augmented reality technologies help users get more information about a product before buying it.
-In their turn, Amazon and other major players in the online trading market are able to reduce the percentage of returns and costs associated with this, increasing customer satisfaction and NPS.
+In their turn, Amazon and other major players in the online trading market are able to reduce the percentage of returns and costs associated with it, increasing customer satisfaction and NPS.

 Moreover, the border between virtuality and reality may soon disappear almost completely.
-For example, the bride couldn't only try on a wedding dress online - now she's able to see how it looks on her in insutuition where celebration will be hold.
+Imagine, the bride couldn't only try on a wedding dress online - now she's able to see how it looks on her in insutuition where celebration will be hold.
 The happy owner of a new motorcycle could not only try on a helmet, but also understand whether it will be convenient for them.
 For virtual experience like this buyers are willing to pay more.

 Amazon’s Prime Air instant delivery service has proven to online merchants that users are not ready to wait for several hours to get their order, and even more so - for days.
 To outperform the competition, Amazon Prime Air began offering goods delivery to any location in just 30 minutes.